AoIR2022 Dublin, Ireland

 About the event

-The conference will take place 2-5 November 2022 on the newly expanded Grangegorman campus of TU Dublin on the northside of the River Liffey which flows through Dublin’s city.
+The conference took place 2-5 November 2022 on the newly expanded Grangegorman campus of TU Dublin on the northside of the River Liffey which flows through Dublin’s city.
 The venue is a short tram ride from the city centre and a short walk from the hipster scene of Stoneybatter/Smithfield as well as the Jameson Whiskey Distillery.
 Take some time to explore the rich history of Dublin, its justly famous literary culture, and its equally famous relationship with fun and socialising (‘the craic’).
 Also experience the digital transformation of the city associated with the tech culture based in Dublin’s Silicon Docks, home to significant internet corporations like Google, Facebook, Uber and AirBnB (to name a few).

 About the hosts